 The intense nose offers pleasing notes of ripe black and red fruits such as blackberries, figs, and dried plums.
 Spicy notes of nutmeg and black pepper lie over a back of tobacco and leather with a subtle balsamic aroma that envelops aromas of pastry and dark chocolate.
 The palate is well balanced, lush, and structured, while soft tannins lend the wine a sweet sensation that opens way to a long and very elegant finish.

 Colchagua is one of the Chilean wine valleys with the most international prestige, in which Viña Montes was a pioneer in establishing its production.
 This valley is located in the central zone of Chile, less than two hours driving from its capital, Santiago.
-Our beautiful vineyards are located in one of the best terroirs in the area, Apalta.
+The beautiful vineyards are located in one of the best terroirs in the area, Apalta.
 Its unique characteristics and location, allow a mild exposure to the sun of the vines, which contributes to a slow, although more complete maturation of the grapes.
-In the same valley, between the Coastal Range and the sea, are the Marchigüe vineyards, immersed in an undulating landscape that ends in the Pacific Ocean (25 km away), where these red grapes mature slowly under the influence of somewhat colder temperatures.